Sunday, December 6th, 2020

 After discussing various tools needed we will dive into our planning portion.
 We will learn how to build a comprehensive spreadsheet laying out planting dates and quantities for any variety.

 During the second half of the workshop we will discuss growing mediums and amendments for your seedlings.
-We will also be getting our hands dirty as participants will have a chance to plant a few seeds as well as learn how to propagate plants that spread via runner roots.

 By the end of this months workshop attendees should have: